Origin.

 The AI engine names a brand on a buyer query.
 The buyer clicks.
 They land at a Pain page written in the panic vocabulary they typed.
 The H1 confirms the buyer is in the right place.
 Sixty seconds, no preamble.

-The breadcrumb at the top of every page names the funnel stage.
-Attention.
-Interest.
-Desire.
-Action.
+The route signal at the top of every page names the page job.
 Humans read it as orientation.
 The AI engine reads it as funnel context for the next citation.
 Breadcrumbs cost nothing and they raise the next citation share.

 The buyer scrolled, recognized the pain, clicked through to the Atlas concept page that names the structural pattern.
 The page is written in conceptual vocabulary, not operator panic.
 The buyer learns that there is a discipline.
 The discipline has a name.
 They are not alone.